-Snakehead Betta (Betta channoides) Fish Species Profile & Care Guide
+Snakehead Betta (Betta channoides) Species Profile & Care Guide

 The Snakehead Betta requires acidic conditions with negligible carbonate hardness and very low general hardness.
 A reverse osmosis unit or other obtaining soft water methods may need to be employed, which can be further acidified using phosphoric acid or similar if necessary.
 For this reason, these fish are not recommended for the community aquarium.